Mario-LopezTelecom/web_sources/_posts/2016-07-26-nutch-hdfs-elasticsearch-on-t2micro.md

 **2.2.3.
 The solution**

 I reached the solution in two steps.
 First, this StackOverflow post allowed me to reach this page [10] about Hadoop memory configuration.
 Doing a quick check on the default values for properties such as `yarn.nodemanager.resource.memory-mb` [11] made me realize that they were unsuitable for a t2.micro instance (the default value of that property, which indicates the amount of physical memory that can be allocated for containers, was set to 8GB...).
-Thus, I changed my values according to [10].
+Thus, I changed my values according to [10]: I set a maximum limit of 768Mb for Hadoop processes, leaving some free memory for the OS.

 This was not enough, however.
 Now the tasks were never allocated to any node and the jobs were never completed.
 It turns out there was also a need to restrict the amount of memory of the MR AppMaster containers [12], thus, accordingly, I set appropriate values for `yarn.app.mapreduce.am.resource.mb` and `yarn.app.mapreduce.am.command-opts` [13].
 And this last fix allowed me to run all tasks without errors.

 **2.2.4.
 Still to do**
 I believe that there would be more properties to tweak in order to achieve a higher performance.
 For example, I set `yarn.scheduler.minimum-allocation-mb` to the same value of `yarn.nodemanager.resource.memory-mb`, which means that only one container is allowed on a worker node, reserving all the available memory (even if the task does not require such amount of memory.).
-This allows me to be on the safe side regarding memory limits, but for low memory tasks, is results in under-utilization of resources.
+This allows me to be on the safe side regarding memory limits, but for not memory demanding tasks, it results in under-utilization of resources.

 #3.
 Minor discussions.
 The following comments are related to the respective steps of the mini-guide on section 1.

-1- We can only spin up 3 t2.micro instances since the minimal amount of disk that can be set is 8GB, but more than 30GB falls out of the free tier [2].
+1a- We can only spin up 3 t2.micro instances since the minimal amount of disk that can be set is 8GB, but more than 30GB falls out of the free tier [2].
 I chose Amazon Linux AMI thinking that it may already contain certain prerequisites (Java SDK for example).
 In a production environment, different considerations may apply.

+1b- I did not use any configuration management tool since this is a toy example and I could get by simply by broadcasting my input to terminals connected to all three nodes (using ITerm2), or doing scp of the config files.
+However, this would not be manageable for a higher number of instances (apart from having to manually reconfigure evertyhing each time a new instance boots up).
+In addition, Amazon AWS instances change their public IPs and DNS on boot: for this example I simply leave all them up, but again, that may not be cost-efective in a production environment and such environment will require automating the configuration.

 2- In a production environment, security rules should be as restrictive as possible.
+Also, it is convenient to create specific users for Hadoop, Nutch...

 7- I chose Nutch 1.x over 2.x since I do not need the added features of 2.x and it seems to be harder to configure.
 We cannot use the binaries here, because we want it to run on top of our existing Hadoop cluster, and thus, the config files of our Hadoop installation will take part on the compilation process of Nutch.